jauntsdn/rsocket/README.md

 # RSocket

-[RSocket](https://rsocket.io) is a binary session layer (L5) protocol & RPC on top of [Protocol Buffers](https://developers.google.com/protocol-buffers) for use on byte stream transports such as TCP, WebSockets and Http2.
+[RSocket](https://rsocket.io) is a binary session layer protocol for use on byte stream transports such as TCP, WebSockets and Http2.
+ Accompanied by RSocket-RPC - code generation based remote procedure call system on top of [Protocol Buffers](https://developers.google.com/protocol-buffers).

-* Rich symmetric (initiated by both Client and Server) interactions via async message passing, with flow control corresponding to [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) specification:
+* Rich symmetric (initiated by both Client and Server) interactions via async message passing, with flow control according to [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) specification:
 ```
   request/channel (bidirectional stream)
   request/stream (stream of many)
   request/response (stream of 1)
   fire-and-forget (no response)
 ```
-* Transport agnostic: RSockets can be carried by any connection-oriented protocol with reliable byte streams delivery - TCP, Websockets & Http2 are available OOTB
+* Transport agnostic: RSockets can be carried by any connection-oriented protocol with reliable byte streams delivery - TCP, Websockets are available OOTB
-* Built-in rate limiting with requests lease
+* Concurrency limiting with requests leasing
 * Automatic session resumption
-* Efficient implementation of efficient protocol:
+* Efficient implementation:
-    * Stable and solid foundation by [netty](https://github.com/netty/netty) and [projectreactor](https://github.com/reactor/reactor-core): non-blocking IO, plus composable async operations with explicit flow control and error handling enabled excellent latency characteristics
+    * [Netty](https://github.com/netty/netty) and [ProjectReactor](https://github.com/reactor/reactor-core) for non-blocking IO and flow control
     * Zero-copy message handling
     * Small core library footprint: suitable for both server and client/embedded applications

-Runnable example is available at [rsocket-showcase](https://github.com/jauntsdn/rsocket-showcases)

 Server
 ```